 If we are not able to obtain and maintain accurate, comprehensive or reliable data, we could experience reduced demand for our information, analytics and online marketplace services.
 Our success depends on our clients' confidence in the comprehensiveness, accuracy and reliability of the data and analysis we provide.
 The task of establishing and maintaining accurate and reliable data and analysis is challenging.
-If our data, including the data we obtain from third parties, or analysis is not current, accurate, comprehensive or reliable, we could experience reduced demand for our services or legal claims by our customers, which could result in lower revenues and higher expenses.
+If our data, including the data we obtain from third parties or directly from brokers through the Listing Manager feature on CoStar, or analysis is not current, accurate, comprehensive or reliable, we could experience reduced demand for our services or legal claims by our customers, which could result in lower revenues and higher expenses.